Nalin-Angrish/RemotePyLib/README.md

-Secondly, you would have to upload a module to the NalinStudios RemotePyLib API.
+Secondly, you would have to upload a module to the Nalin Angrish's RemotePyLib API.

 If you want to do so manually, go to the official website.
 Else if you wish to do so programmatically, follow the steps: